 Filamentous macro algae is more of an nuisance than of a health concern.
 It can be quite thick, but is easily removed from shorelines with the use of a rake or net.
 It’s great garden compost.

 Article, in part, from Lake Manitou Association Newsletter June 2016: Anthropogenic Change is environmental changes created by or influenced by human activity.
 We see direct evidence of this seasonally in Lake Manitou water quality.
 Influenced by human activity, unusually high levels of dissolved phosphorus entering the lake water provide nutrients for excessive algae growth.
 Ongoing water testing of the Hardy-Jennings Drain is proving that during spring thaw and most rain events, large amounts of detrimental soil and phosphorus (non point pollution) enter the lake.
 We’ve begun E. coli monitoring and have identified, at times high levels entering the lake.
 Monitoring will continue.
 Our lake channel that receives water from the drain is markedly less clear and always several shades greener in color than the main bodies of water.
 Algae flourish throughout the channel.
-In addition to the drain, other sources of phosphorus include septic tank leeching and lawn fertilizer runoff, pet waste and lawn clippings.
+In addition to the drain, other sources of phosphorus include septic tank leaching, lawn fertilizer runoff, pet waste and lawn clippings.